lfindlow/lfindlow.github.io/research-project-at-lambda.md

 ## Presenting your work
 - To a Twitter audience via [Twitter posters](https://twitter.com/mikemorrison/status/1242445150619607040)
-- Once you are ready to make slides or a poster, check out [https://color.adobe.com/explore](https://color.adobe.com/explore) to find a color scheme you like.
+- Once you are ready to make slides or a poster, I suggest to use Google Slides as this makes collaboration/commenting easy.
+You do not have to invent a template from scratch, [Slides Carneval](https://www.slidescarnival.com) has plenty of free templates to choose from (consider the *formal* and *simple* categories).
+If you want to go down your own route, head to [Adobe Color](https://color.adobe.com/explore) to find a color scheme you like.
 [Paul Tol's notes](https://personal.sron.nl/~pault/) on color schemes suitable for different types of plots with color blindness issues in mind are also useful.

 ## Organizing your thoughts/ideas
 - [Obsidian](https://obsidian.md)